davechurchill/COMP4300_Project/2023-12-07 - Demo/README.md

 Notes:
 - This setup is exactly the same as your course assignments.
 You may start the project by copying an assignment into this directory and editing it.
 - This entire submission should be no more than a few megabytes at most without the temporary vs files
+- Upon submission of the demo, please remove everything from this README besides the Completed Features section above